MainSkown/OWASP-Top10-Webproject/README.md

 docker compose up --build # or -d to run in background
 ```

+If it didn't help, use command from uninstalling the project and than install it again.

 ### manual

 To restart the project manualy you need to run following commands: